hyunjunian/Poor-Charlie-s-Almanack/en.md

 When law schools do reach out beyond traditional material, they often do it in what looks to me like a pretty dumb way.
 If you think psychology is badly taught in America, you should look at corporate finance.
 Modern portfolio theory?
 It’s demented!
 It’s truly amazing.

-> If you think psychology is badly taught in America, you should look at corporate finance.
-Modern portfolio theory?
-It’s demented!
->

 I don’t know how these things happen.
 Hard science and engineering tend to be pretty reliably done.
 But the minute you get outside of those areas, a certain amount of inanity seems to creep into academia—even academia involving people with very high IQs.
 But boy, what a school would be like that pounded a lot of the silliness out.
 But the right way to pound it out is not to have some 70-plus-year-old capitalist come in and tell seniors, “Here’s a little remedial worldly wisdom.”
 This is not the way to do it.

 On the other hand, a month at the start of law school that really pounded in the basic doctrines… Many of the legal doctrines are tied to other doctrines.
 They’re joined at the hip.
 And yet, they teach you those legal doctrines without pointing out how they’re tied to the other important doctrines.
 That’s insanity—absolute insanity.